ministryofjustice/opg-digideps/docs/SSM_INSTANCE.md

-# The SSM EC2 Instance and how to Connect to The DatBase
+# The SSM EC2 Instance and how to Connect to The DataBase

 ## Overview